LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/passive/Hobbit_Bartender.md

 ## Trading

-Players who have neutral or positive alignment with Hobbits can trade with bartenders.
+Players who have neutral or positive alignment with [[hobbit_faction|Hobbits]] can trade with bartenders.
 Upon trading with then, the player will be bestowed the advancement "**Welcome Customer**".
 Additionally, if the player sells pipeweed leaf to the bartender, the player will be bestowed the advancement "**Street Credit**".

 Hobbit bartenders sell goods to their patrons.
 This includes a variety of cooked meats, drinks, pancakes, and pipeweed.
 They also sell cookery such as mugs, plates, and the hobbit oven and crafting table.